Nesper94/Metabiome/documentation/source/tutorial.rst

 Taxonomic profiling
 -------------------

 Now, consider that you want to predict the taxonomic identity and relative abundance of your metagenomic samples.
-To do so, run the :code:`metaphlan3` command likeso:
+To do so, run the :code:`metaphlan3` command like so:

 .. code-block:: bash